 Thesis title: 'Active citizenship of rural-urban migrants in China: a case study in Chengdu'

-In her doctoral project, Shuting sets out to explore the active citizenship of rural-urban migrants in China.
-Instead of shedding light on this topic from an institutional perspective, this research aims to capture the discursive citizenship imagination or awareness from the new-generation migrants’ daily life in urban communities, including their identities, mentalities as migrants, and the interactions with other formal or informal organisations.
+Shuting sets out to explore the active citizenship of rural-urban migrants in China.
+Instead of shedding light on this topic from an institutional perspective, her research aims to capture the discursive citizenship imagination or awareness from the new-generation migrants’ daily life in urban communities, including their identities, mentalities as migrants, and the interactions with other formal or informal organisations.
 Undertaking one-year fieldwork in Chengdu, this qualitative research involves 39 interviewees and will be unfolded from three cases.